Overview: Legal requirements to allow employees to take time off to perform civic duties generally fall to the states or municipalities.

 Virginia employers should include this model policy in their handbook to educate employees who qualify about the availability of leave for Virginia Civil Air Patrol training and missions and to demonstrate compliance with the law.

-In-depth review of the spectrum of Rhode Island employment law requirements HR must follow with respect jury duty.
+In-depth review of the spectrum of Nevada employment law requirements HR must follow with respect to jury duty leave.